tbrlpld/100-days-of-code/log.md

 Worked on setting up my dev environment to be able to contribute to `flake8-eradicate`.
 I found a small bug in that tool and was asked by the maintainer to implement the fix he pointed out to me.
 Still work in progress.
-Using `peotry` in combination with `pyenv` seems to cause small issues.
+Using `poetry` in combination with `pyenv` seems to cause small issues.
 Continuing tomorrow.

 ### Thoughts
 🤔